-The total pension liability is determined by INPRS actuaries in accordance with GASB No. 67, as part of their annual actuarial valuation for each defined benefit retirement plan.
+The total pension liability is determined by INPRS actuaries as part of their annual actuarial valuation for each defined benefit retirement plan.
 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts (e.g., salaries, credited service) and assumptions about the probability of occurrence of events far into the future (e.g., mortality, disabilities, retirements, employment terminations).
 Actuarially determined amounts are subject to continual review and potential modifications, as actual results are compared with past expectations and new estimates are made about the future.
 Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuations are presented below:

-Asset valuation date - June 30, 2015
+Asset valuation date: June 30, 2016

-Liability valuation date - June 30, 2014 - Member census data as of June 30, 2014 was used in the valuation and adjusted, where appropriate, to reflect changes between June 30, 2014 and June 30, 2015.
-Standard actuarial roll forward techniques were then used to project the total pension liability computed as of June 30, 2014 to June 30, 2015.
+Liability valuation date and method: June 30, 2015 - Member census data as of June 30, 2015 was used in the valuation and adjusted, where appropriate, to reflect changes between June 30, 2015 and June 30, 2016.
+Standard actuarial roll forward techniques were then used to project the liability computed as of June 30, 2015 to the June 30, 2016 measurement date.

-Actuarial cost method - Entry age normal (level percent of payroll)
+Actuarial cost method: Entry age normal - level percent of payroll from July 1, 2011 to June 30, 2014